cryptotuxorg/cryptotux/contribute.md

 To build and run the desktop version `vagrant up desktop` or run the command `cryptotux desktop` within the default virtual machine.
 This desktop build is meant for educational purposes.

-For the ansible version, move to the desired flavour and type `vagrant up`.
+For the Ansible version, move to the desired flavour and type `vagrant up`.
 See [readme](flavours/README.md)

 ## Styling

-Bash scripts follow approxamitavely some conventions suggested in this [guide](https://google.github.io/styleguide/shellguide.html)
+Bash scripts follow approximatively some conventions suggested in this [guide](https://google.github.io/styleguide/shellguide.html)